subamanis/mezura/README.md

 <single line comment symbol like: //>

 ```
-all the following lines are optional and can be omitted
+All the following lines are optional and can be omitted.
+You can also specify an arbitrary amount of keywords.
 ```
 Multiline comment start symbol
 <a symbol like: /*>